pglob/ocpp-charger-sim/project_research/vfe.md

 ## 2.3.
 Previous Work

 The previous work on the UIX seems workable but has many issues in terms of usability and accessibility.
 I feel a lot of the UIX elements are not at all intuitive to use or clear.
 The current viewer and editor are written in react and are completely serverless in how it runs.
 It uses a service called vercel to host their website but it does nothing more than justserver the html.
+To start the editor you must drag and drop a .vfe file (just a renamed zip) that contains the various images, hotspots, and photosphere data.

 ## 2.4.
 Current Tech
 - React.JS